 Have you ever jumped at the sight of a snake or spider or felt uneasy climbing a ladder?
 If so, then you’re like millions of other people in the world who have a normal response to fear.
 In most circumstances, fears can be managed.
 They may cause us to feel uncomfortable, but they don’t prevent us from living our lives.
 For others, however, fears elicit serious psychological responses that can trigger severe anxiety, alter behavior, and create problems in everyday life.

 Most people use the terms fear and phobia interchangeably, but in reality, they are two very different things.
-Today we’re going to explore what the difference is between the two and how you can overcome phobias with the help of an experienced anxiety therapist.
+Today we’re going to explore what the difference is between the two and how you can overcome phobias with the help of an experienced anxiety psychologist.
 Keep reading, and if you’re looking for a licensed clinical psychologist who specializes in anxiety disorders, please contact Blair Wellness Group to schedule an appointment.

 What is Fear?